 Administrative enforcement refers to the establishment of a non-judicial hearing and decision-making process for nuisance abatement.
 An administrative hearing provides the opportunity for property owners to present their side.
 These proceedings are much less time-consuming and expensive than a full court adjudication.
 However, because nuisance enforcement and abatement deal with property rights, the process must include a right to appeal any final administrative decision to district or superior court.
 The hope is that an administrative decision will satisfactorily resolve the issue without an appeal to superior court.
 If it is clear from the outset that a property owner wants to contest an administrative nuisance action, regardless of cost, it might be wise to initiate the enforcement action through court proceedings.

-The ordinance provisions and webpage links listed below provide illustrations of the methods used for code enforcement discussed above in the Methods of Code Enforcement section.
+The ordinance provisions and webpage links listed below provide illustrations of the methods used for code enforcement discussed above.
 Most of the code enforcement provisions illustrated here apply to several types of regulations including nuisances, building codes, environment, and zoning.

 - Covington Municipal Code Ch.
 1.30 – Civil Code Enforcement - Covers voluntary correction agreement, notice of civil infraction, administrative notice, stop work order, abatement, collection of penalties, lien - uses a hearing examiner

-- Everett Police Department Code Enforcement - Includes brochure, link to violations hearing examiner, rules of procedure, and respondent's motion for reconsideration
+- Everett Code Enforcement – Includes complaint form, FAQs, and link to violations hearing examiner

 - Monroe Code Enforcement

-- Pasco Code Enforcement - Provides links to the Code Enforcement Board that hears alleged violations of the city code regarding property maintenance standards, to the Municipal Code, and to a Good Neighbor Handbook
+- Pasco Code Enforcement – Provides links to Code Enforcement Board, Municipal Code, common code violations, and Good Neighbor Handbook

-- Pasco Municipal Code Ch.
-11.04 - Code Enforcement Board
+- Municipal Code Ch.
+1.45 – Code Enforcement Board

 - Prosser Code Enforcement

-- Wenatchee Code Enforcement - Covers online complaint form and link to the Code Enforcement Board that reviews complaints and to the Property Maintenance Assistance Guide
+- Wenatchee Code Enforcement – Includes online complaint form, link to Code Enforcement Board, and FAQs

 - Vancouver Municipal Code Title 22 – Uniform Enforcement Code - Includes correction notice and required elements, notice of civil violation and order. order to revoke permit, service of notice of civil violation and order to revoke Permit.
 Summary abatement, appeals to the hearing examiner, and appeals to superior court